xma711/notebook/z_others/README.md

-other fields of knowledge.
+Other fields of knowledge.

-if contents are enough for a field, it will be moved to home folder.
+If contents are enough for a field, it will be moved to home folder.